afrazier01/LLMs/hugging-face/README.md

 # Description
-I will explore the Hugging Face Transformers library and apply a Tranformer for a simply custom chatbot UI (using Gradio).
+I will explore the Hugging Face library and apply a Tranformer for a simply custom chatbot UI (using Gradio).